-- Master keys-These keys work in every lock. - Sub key-This key will not work in the glove box.
+- Master key-This key works in every lock. - Sub key-This key will not work in the glove box.

-To protect items locked in the glove box when using valet parking, leave the sub key with the attendant.
+To protect things locked in the glove box when you have your vehicle parked, leave the sub key with the attendant.